Harveyijieh/Superstore-Sales-Dashboard-Tableau-/README.md

 ### Next Steps

 - Add forecast models for monthly sales using Tableau forecasting tools
-- Segment customers using RFM (Recency, Frequency, Monetary) analysis
-- Build similar dashboards using Power BI and SQL for comparison
+- Build similar dashboards using Power BI for comparison

 ### Connect with Me